OnePlus 5T adds incremental updates to our favorite mid-price phone

 The most noticeable and really only envy-inciting difference between the OnePlus 5 and 5T is the 5T's larger display, which now measures 6 inches instead of 5.5.
 Because the bezels are thinner, the 5T's physical size remains relatively the same.
 On paper, it is a few millimeters taller and thicker, and about 0.3 ounces (9g) heavier, but I didn't notice a difference in my hand.

-With the new size, the display's resolution is still just as sharp (pixels ($500.00 at Amazon.com) per inch hold steady at 401ppi), but the aspect ratio has gone from 16:9 to 18:9, the same ratio you see in Samsung's Galaxy S8 ($729.11 at Amazon.com) and S8 Plus, LG's V30 and G6, and the Google Pixel 2 XL ($849.99 at Best Buy).
+With the new size, the display's resolution is still just as sharp (pixels per inch hold steady at 401ppi), but the aspect ratio has gone from 16:9 to 18:9, the same ratio you see in Samsung's Galaxy S8 and S8 Plus, LG's V30 and G6, and the Google Pixel 2 XL.
 Some argue that this ratio offers a better, more comfortable viewing experience.
 But I like it because it gives you a larger canvas for doing all the things you usually do on a phone.

 Face unlock is new, but not secure